chainrule-labs/pesto-contracts/README.md

 Considerations:

--   None at the moment🙂
+-   [ ] Consider moving the protocol fee rate to the fee collector contract.

 Cleanup: